strbrgr/jochen/content/now/index.md

 - ~~I am reading _Sandworm_, a book about cybersecurity and Zero days.~~
 - ~~I bought a T480s off ebay, dabbled with arch and realized that I don't have the time for any of this.~~
 - I applied for citizenship.
 YEHAAAAAA.
+- Taking online classes at Oakton CC to refresh my DSA and OOP knowledge.
 - I will apply for a Masters program at GaTech.
 Wish me luck!

 ## Tunes